 Below you will find more information about the classes and other details about the program.

-Course DescriptionThis course will examine the art, architecture and culture of Rome over the various epochs of the city's history: Ancient, Medieval, Renaissance/Baroque, Modern, to the Contemporary period.
+This course will examine the art, architecture and culture of Rome over the various epochs of the city's history: Ancient, Medieval, Renaissance/Baroque, and Modern.
 Rome once ruled the entire Mediterranean world, and its cultural legacy looms large in Western civilization.
 At the heart of this legacy is the city that gave its name to the ancient empire.
 For almost two thousand years, Rome has been more than a literal place; it has also been an icon of culture, expressing many different characters depending on the era.
 In the ancient world the city epitomized the earthly splendor of Roman civilization.
-In the Medieval period its political importance waned, and the city was reduced to a symbolic, spiritual center – the city's decaying pagan edifices signaling the triumph of Christianity.
+In the Medieval period its political importance waned, and the city was reduced to a symbolic, spiritual center.
 In the Renaissance, Humanists and the Papacy sought to re-claim the city's Classical past and re-work it into a new vision of the city as both spiritual and temporal "caput mundi," (head of the world).
 During the modern period Rome again sought to re-claim its ancient culture while embracing the latest innovation in technology and design.
 Contemporary Italian art has now moved onto to global stage.
-Indoor class time will be minimal and our primary mode of exploration will be site visits to monuments, museums, churches, and galleries.
-The program will include excursions to Orvieto and Florence.
+There is no better place to study art and architecture than Rome.

-Life in Rome
+Life in Rome & Accommodations

-Short-Term Program Costs 2015-2016
+Short-Term Program Costs

 Summer Scholarship Application